IBM/dbb/Templates/AzureDevOpsPipeline/templates/README.md

 # README

-This folder contains [Azure DevOps Templates](https://learn.microsoft.com/en-us/azure/devops/pipelines/process/templates?view=azure-devops&pivots=templates-includes) yaml configurations, that are referenced by the core Azure pipeline.
+This folder contains [Azure DevOps Templates](https://learn.microsoft.com/en-us/azure/devops/pipelines/process/templates?view=azure-devops&pivots=templates-includes) YAML configurations, that are referenced by the main Azure pipeline template.

-Please work with your Azure DevOps administrators where to maintain these scripts.
+Please work with your Azure DevOps administrators to agree on how and where to maintain these scripts.

 ## Inventory